-Former rally driver Paddy McClintock test-drives a Volkswagen Scirocco for 'Motor Ways' on 27 February 1979.
+Former rally driver Paddy McClintock test drives a Volkswagen Scirocco.

 A descendant of the bestselling Volkswagen Beetle, the Scirocco was developed in the 1970s and there are versions of it still on sale today.

-McClintock says it is a difficult car to place because it is neither a saloon nor a sports car.
-But it is also difficult to fault.
+Paddy McClintock says it is a difficult car to place because it is neither a saloon nor a sports car.
+It is also difficult to fault.